 Telegraph plants are easy to grow.
 They are tropical so a warm and sunny environment is necessary.
 They can often do well as a houseplant or in warm greenhouses and outdoors in tropical climates.
 Use a houseplant soil with better drainage, such as adding more perlite or sand to the mix.
 Allow good drainage and don't keep the soil too wet all of the time.
 It's often helpful to soak the seed in water for a couple of days to speed up germination.
 Press the seed into the soil and keep warm.
 Germination usually happens in a few to several weeks.
 They grow fairly fast but have to be several inches high before the "dancing leaves" are produced.
 They can reach three or four feet high and wide.
 The primary pest we've encountered at California Carnivores is mealybug, and sometimes aphids.
 One bit of warning, although there's never been any reports of tragedy: this plant has small amounts of alkaloids in them that are somewhat poisonous in large quantities, so I'd keep animals like cats who eat houseplants away from them.
 Fertilize occasionally like houseplants.

 Small purplish flowers appear that later turn into crusty dry pea-pod like fruit, several seeds within each pod.
-Axel just harvested many hundreds of seed which you'll find for sale on our web site.
 While not carnivorous, it's another amazingly curious botanical oddity with a wonderful history.